AlberteVallentin/Backend-Exam/README.md

-## Technical Implementation Decisions
+# Technical Implementation Decisions

-### Use of JPA (JPQL) vs Java Streams in Task 5
+## Use of JPA (JPQL) vs Java Streams in Task 5

-In implementing the guide total price calculation (`/trips/guides/totalprice`), I chose to use JPQL (Java Persistence Query Language) over Java Streams for several key reasons:
+In implementing the guide total price calculation (`/trips/guides/totalprice`), I chose to use JPQL (Java Persistence Query Language) instead of Java Streams.
+This decision was based on several critical factors:

-1. **Performance Optimization**
-    - JPQL performs aggregation (SUM) at the database level
+### Performance Optimization
+- By using JPQL, the aggregation (i.e., the `SUM` of trip prices) is performed directly at the database level.
+Database systems are highly optimized for such aggregation operations, allowing them to execute the `SUM` function efficiently while grouping the results.
+- If Java Streams were used, all guide and trip data would need to be loaded into the application memory first, followed by in-memory processing to compute the sums.
+This would lead to unnecessary processing overhead, particularly for large datasets.

+### Memory Efficiency
+- JPQL allows us to execute the aggregation at the source and retrieve only the final results.
+This means that only the relevant aggregated data is transferred from the database, minimizing memory consumption.
-    - Streams would require loading all trips and guides into memory first
+- Using Streams would involve loading the entire set of guide and trip entities into memory before performing the aggregation, which could result in higher memory usage, especially with larger databases.
-    - Database engines are optimized for grouping and aggregation operations

-2. **Memory Efficiency**
-    - JPQL only transfers the final aggregated results
-    - Streams approach would require loading entire object graphs
-    - Reduced memory footprint in the application server

-3. **Network Optimization**
-    - Minimizes data transfer between database and application
-    - Only aggregated results traverse the network
-    - Particularly important for larger datasets

-4. **Query Example**
+### Network Optimization
+- By performing the aggregation in JPQL, we limit the volume of data being transferred from the database to the application.
+Only the aggregated results are transferred, minimizing network bandwidth usage.
+- If Java Streams were used, all records for guides and their trips would need to be retrieved from the database first, leading to significantly larger data transfers and potential network performance bottlenecks.

+### Readability and Conciseness
+- The JPQL approach results in more concise and readable code, which directly expresses the intent of the query—calculating the total price for each guide.
+In contrast, using Java Streams would require additional code to collect, filter, and aggregate the data, which could be more cumbersome to read and maintain.

+The JPQL query used is:
 ```sql
 SELECT NEW map(
     g.id as guideId,